 What Attracts Bed Bugs

 People used to associate bed bugs with filth and dirt but it has become apparent that the pests don’t care one way or another how clean or dirty your house is.
-If they can hitch a ride on your clothing, briefcase or luggage, they will latch on, infest your home and proceed to breed effectively.
+If they can hitch a ride on your clothing, briefcase or luggage, they will latch on, infest your home and proceed to breed effectively and would need to know early signs of bed bugs in your home.
 Bed bugs will, however, prefer cluttered houses, offices or spaces simply because there are more places to hide in clutter.

 Unfortunately for humans, there isn’t much that one can do about the major factors that actually attract bed bugs.
 These include;